4nth0ny1/file_extension_tester/readme.md

 ## Example usage

-python ape.py -i 10.10.X.X -p 3333 -s internal/index.php -e Extension not allowed
+python ape.py -i 10.10.X.X -p 3333 -s internal/index.php
+plus make a change the if not statement on line 44 to accomodate for the error message that is in the r.text when a file extension is not allowed.